Beugró

-Beugró ([ˈbɛuɡroː], Stand-In) is a Hungarian short-form improvisational comedy TV show.
+Beugró ([ˈbɛuɡroː], Stand-In) is a Hungarian short-form improvisational comedy television program.
 The show's format is similar to the one of Whose Line Is It Anyway?.
 It was first aired on December 31, 2007 on TV2, but was not renewed after the first season.
 The Hungarian public service television (Magyar Televízió) and Comedy Central Hungary took Beugró over after its cancellation, but one year later (in 2009) they passed it to Cool TV.
-In 2011, Viasat 3 bought the rights of the show but stopped production after only one year.
+In 2011, Viasat 3 bought the rights to the show but stopped production after only one year.
 The last episode was aired on January 1, 2012.
 The show had a spring and a fall season each year.
 In late 2017, RTL II—one of Cool TV's sister channels—revived the series for a tenth anniversary season.